-Comic Strip History: Sadie Hawkins
+Comic Strip History - Sadie Hawkins

 I'm not really a fan of dances myself, but I am aware of the phenomenon of the Sadie Hawkins dance.
 It's based on the idea that traditionally, at high schools and colleges mainly, boys are supposed to ask girls out to dances.
 Sadie Hawkins dances flip that around and require that girls ask boys to the dance.
 This was a thing when I was in college a few years ago, and a cursory Google search shows that it seems to still be a thing.
 People also still don't seem to know where it came from, though, or who Sadie Hawkins was.